Agoric/documentation/main/javascript-modifications/ses-guide.md

 - `Number`
 - `BigInt`
 - `Intl`
-- `Math`
+- `Math` all features except
   - `Math.random()` is disabled (calling it throws an error) as an obvious source of
      non-determinism.
-- `Date`
+- `Date` all features except
   - `Date.now()` returns `NaN`
   - `new Date(nonNumber)` or `Date(anything)` return a `Date` that stringifies to `"Invalid Date"`

-SES retains the other `Math` and `Date` features, which are purely computational and deterministic.

-Much of the `Intl` package, and some locale-specific aspects of other objects (e.g. `Number.prototype.toLocaleString`) have results that depend upon which locale is configured.
+Much of the `Intl` package, and some other objects' locale-specific aspects (e.g. `Number.prototype.toLocaleString`) have results that depend upon which locale is configured.
 This varies from one process to another.
 See [`lockdown()`](./lockdown.md) for how those are handled.